LibrePDF/OpenPDF/CONTRIBUTING.md

 ### Building the project

 1. Clone the repository (or your fork)
-2. Run `mvn clean install -Dgpg.skip` in the root directory
+2. Run `mvn clean install` in the root directory

 ### Compatibility matrix